jhorvi24/flask-python-webServer-AWS-EC2-RDS/README.md

 <hr>

-8. You can test whether the application connects to the database in AWS RDS.
+8. Finally, you can test whether the application connects to the database in AWS RDS.